 Scholars have argued that democracy is in crisis during the COVID-19 pandemic.
 Some say that democratic countries face a trade-off between freedom and health.
 Recent studies have also revealed that democratic countries suffer from more COVID-19 deaths than authoritarian states.
 However, these studies are often based on the reported numbers of COVID-19 deaths, not excess mortality, and overlook successful cases such as New Zealand and Taiwan.
 These countries are often considered to have higher levels of government effectiveness.
 This study analyzed the impact of government effectiveness and its relationship with political regimes.
-The results revealed that democratic countries with higher government effectiveness can reduce COVID-19 excess mortality.
+The results revealed that democratic countries with higher government effectiveness can reduce excess mortality due to COVID-19.
 This study suggests that democratic countries do not need to reduce social freedoms and needs to improve government effectiveness to combat COVID-19.
+But the observations are relatively small due to the missing data on excess mortality.
+This should be corrected in future research when the data are available.